PortSwigger/ai-prompt-fuzzer/README.md

 <kbd><a href="#"><img src="media/AI_Prompt_Fuzzer_UI.jpg" alt="Image showing AI Prompt Fuzzer User's Interface" /></a></kbd>

 After installing the extension, you’ll see a tab named AI Prompt Fuzzer in Burp Suite.
 The tab includes the following sections:
-* **Request to be sent**: Request section where you can edit and modify the HTTP request for the target AI/LLM application.
+* **Request to be sent**: Request panel where you can edit and modify the HTTP request for the target AI/LLM application.
 It is important to remember to add a placeholder for the fuzzing/brute force payloads.
 * **Requests and Responses Log**: A table display for some information about the requests sent to the target and their responses.
 The table shows the following attributes (can help in ordering/sorting results):
   - Time: When the response received.
   - Method: The HTTP Method used.